-Enter the Lifeventure Ultra-Lightweight Titanium Long Handled Spoon.
-This spoon has a matt finish titanium handle like many others but in addition has a polished surface on the spoon head which means the issue of leftover food is all but gone which was the only real concern I had with the Sea to Summit Alpha light long handled spoon, problem fixed.
+I discovered the Lightweight Titanium Long Handled Spoon a number of years ago and was instantly drawn to it due mainly to the polished surface on the spoon head which means the issue of leftover food is all but gone which was the only real concern I had with the Sea to Summit Alpha light long handled spoon, problem fixed.

 However, there are some negatives with this spoon.
 If you have read any of my other blog posts or listened to the Australian Hiker Podcasts you will know I am trying to become an ultralight hiker.
 But rather than being a gram weeny I am willing to sacrifice weight for comfort, or function based on purely my own subjective criteria and this spoon is a good example.
-The Sea to Summit alternative is truly lightweight by any measure weighing just a measly 12 grams.
-In comparison, the Lifeventure Ultra-Lightweight Titanium Long Handled Spoon is a spoon on steroids at a massive 20 grams (I jest) and here’s where I’m willing to make the weight sacrifice, just an additional eight grams for a shiny head spoon is a worthwhile trade off from my perspective.
+The Lifeventure Ultra-Lightweight Titanium Long Handled Spoon is a spoon on steroids at a massive 20 grams (I jest) but thats heavy as other spoons I’ve tested and own and here’s where I’m willing to make the weight sacrifice, just an additional eight grams for a shiny head spoon is a worthwhile trade off from my perspective.

 You can purchase the Lifeadventure Ultra-Lightweight Titanium Long Handled Spoon online from Bogong Equipment